 Most communication is intentional, meaning that it is performed consciously.
 Intentional communication exists whenever two or more people consciously engage in interaction with some purpose.
 Unintentional communication may exist, however.
 For example, you pass a friend in the hallway of your dorm, say hello, and your friend does not respond.
 Perhaps your friend simply didn't see you and was thinking about the exam he or she just failed and was not intentionally ignoring you.
 In this book, the type of communication that will be discussed is intentional communication.
 This book takes the position that intentional communication, either verbal or nonverbal, is more informative than unintentional communication.
 Communication is dependent on the context in which it occurs.
 Context refers to the cultural, physical, relational, and perceptual environment in which communication occurs.
 In many ways, the context defines the meaning of any message.
 With whom and where you interact significantly alters the messages sent.
-That communication is ubiquitous context The cultural, physical, social, and psychological environment simply means it is everywhere, done by everyone, all the time.
-Wherever one goes, some communication is happening.
+That process Anything ongoing, ever changing, and continuous.